hundredrabbits/thebook/north_pacific_logbook.md

 ##### 2200
 Awoke for my watch, Devine is at the navigation table, reading and wrapped up in blankets.
 It is very cold tonight.
 I slip on my foul-weather gear even though I've no plans to go outside.
 The set keeps me warm.
 I've got my warmest clothes on underneath too.
 I make myself a bowl of cereal to quiet my stomach, although in truth, I'd prefer something salty.
 My body craves salt at sea, it seems it isn't enough to be pickled from the outside, my insides demand the same treatment.

-I wash my face every few days to remove the accumulation of salt, my face feels smooth, and as do the tips of my fingers?
+I wash my face every few days to remove the accumulation of salt, my face feels smooth, and as do the tips of my fingers.
 Our bodies don't get rinsed often, as we are conserving water.
 We wash whenever we change clothes, which on this trip isn't terribly often.
 Sea life puts us on a different beat, I like it, but I do miss hot showers and our little room heater.
-It's a shame our Espar diesel heater is broken, but again, even if it wasn't I doubt we'd have enough power to sustain its use, as it is coldest when the power it at its lowest.
+It's a shame our Espar diesel heater is broken, but again, even if it wasn't I doubt we'd have enough power to sustain its use, as it is coldest when the power is at its lowest.
 Tomorrow is our scheduled time to wake Calcifer so we can charge our batteries.
 Our neighbour under the stairs is doing well, and did not think the wave event bothersome—good.

 ##### 2230
 Calm, calm.
 We've drifted into another no-wind desert, a rift between two systems that is 185 km (100 nm) wide.
 We thought we could keep Pino moving under light wind, following the southern edge of a system, but it is difficult to know for sure where the wind ends.
 No forecast is that accurate.
 Because of this, planning is difficult.